-Medicinal claims are those which attribute to food the property of preventing, treating or curing a human disease.
-It is not permitted to make a medicinal claim about food.
-Therefore claims such as ‘treats seizures’, ‘cures cancer’, ‘lowers anxiety’ or ‘anti-inflammatory’ must not be made on the label of a food, verbally or on associated marketing material such as websites, social media, leaflets, etc.
+You cannot make a medicinal claim about food.
+Claims such as ‘treats seizures’, ‘cures cancer’, ‘lowers anxiety’ or ‘anti-inflammatory’ must not be made verbally, on the label of a food or on associated marketing material such as websites, social media, leaflets, etc.

 Medicinal products fall within the remit of the Health Products Regulatory Authority (HPRA) and must be authorised prior to being placed in the Irish market (see HPRA’s Guide to Definition of a Human Medicine).

 What is THC and how is it regulated?

 The cannabis plant contains a range of cannabinoids – some of which are psychoactive (affect the mind).
 Tetrahydrocannabinol (THC) is psychoactive and is considered a narcotic.

 In Ireland, THC is controlled under the Misuse of Drugs Acts 1977.

 Unlike some residues and contaminants, there is no tolerance level set for THC in food under EU or Irish food law.
 General Food Law (Regulation (EU) No 178/2002) simply requires all food placed on the market to be safe.

 Are there levels of THC that would be considered unsafe in food?

 The European Food Safety Authority (EFSA) derived an acute reference dose of 0.001mg/kg body weight (1µg/kg body weight) for THC in 2015.

 Taking a 70kg person as an example, this acute reference dose means that the consumption of less than 0.07mg (70µg) of THC is unlikely to cause an adverse effect.